fResult/Just-Systems-Design/exercises/08_design-netflix/README.md

   \sim&100\text{ bytes} \times 1\text{K videos} \times 200\text{M users} = 100\text{ KB} \times 200\text{M} = 1\text{ GB} \times 20\text{K} = 20\text{ TB}
 \end{aligned}
 $$

-Perhaps surprisingly, we'll be storing an amount of user metadata in the same ballpark as the amount of video content that we'll be storing.\
+Surprisingly, the amount of user metadata is similar to the amount of video content.\
-Once again, this is because of the bounded nature of Netflix's video content, which is in stark contrast with the unbounded nature of its user-based.
+This is because of the fixed nature of Netflix's video content versus the growing user base.

+We will probably need to search through this metadata.\
-We'll likely need to query this metadata, so storing it in a classic relational database like **Postgres** makes sense.
+So, it's a good idea to use a relational database like **Postgres** for storage.\
+This setup helps keep the search and save time fast for user data.

-Since Netflix users are effectively isolated from one another (they aren't connected like they would be on a social-media platform, for example), we can expect all of our latency-sensitive database operations to only relate to individual users.\
+Since Netflix users do not interact with each other like they would on a social network.\
-In other words, potential operations like *GetUserInfo* and *GetUserWatchedVideos*, which would require fast latencies, are specific to a particular users; on the other hand, complicated database operations involving multiple users' metadata will likely be part of background data-engineering jobs that don't care about latency.
+In simpler terms, operations such as *GetUserInfo* and *GetUserWatchedVideos* need quick responses and are focused on just one user.\
+Meanwhile, more complex database operations that deal with of many users' metadata will probably be done as part of background jobs in data engineering.\
+These jobs are less concerned with how fast they operate.\
+Therefore, we can divide the user-metadata database into several parts, or shards.

-Given this, we can split our user-metadata database into a handful of shards, each managing anywhere between 1 and 10 TB of indexed data.\
+Based on this, we can organize our user metadata database into a few shards.\
-This will maintain very quick reads and writes for a given user.
+Each shard will handle 1 to 10 TB of data that we've indexed.\
+With indexing, we ensure fast data lookups and updates for each user.

 ### 6. General Client-Server Interaction